Sebe2k04/fullstack-portfolio-nextjs-nodejs/README.md

-Genkart is a sophisticated portfolio platform designed to demonstrate a wide range of web development skills.
+Sebe's portfolio is a sophisticated portfolio platform designed to demonstrate a wide range of web development skills.
 Unlike traditional portfolio sites, It provides dynamic content for projects , certificartions , testimonials , resume with admin dashboard and robust backend functionality.
 The project is built using cutting-edge technologies and frameworks to ensure scalability, performance, and maintainability.

 ### Tech Stack Overview: